Capture method — Demersal otter trawl

 Criterion score: 0.5 info

-Megrim are predominantly caught using otter trawls as part of a targeted fishery for monkfish or anglerfish, and as bycatch in fisheries for demersal species such as cod and haddock.
-Male megrim grow to a smaller maximum size than females, and as a consequence the majority of males in the catch are discarded and the bulk of fish landed is comprised of females.
-The minimum landing size for megrim in EU waters is 20cm (25cm in Skagerrak/Kattegat).
-Increased mesh sizes brought in to protect cod are expected to also benefit the megrim population by reducing the bycatch of juveniles.
-Discard rates have decreased and were estimated at 6% of the total catch in 2017, with trawlers accounting for 92% of discards and 99% of landings.
+Finfish trawls (i.e. demersal otter trawls) accounted for 97% of the megrim catch and discards in 2018.
+Most of the catches are by Scotland, with some from Ireland, Spain and France.
+They are mainly caught as part of the targeted fishery for monkfish or anglerfish, and as bycatch in fisheries for demersal species such as cod and haddock.
+Male megrim grow to a smaller maximum size than females, and as a consequence the majority of males in the catch are discarded and the bulk of fish landed is comprised of females (around 90%).
+The minimum conservation reference size for megrim in EU waters is 20cm (25cm in Skagerrak/Kattegat).
+Increased mesh sizes (120mm) brought in to protect cod since 2010 have also benefitted the megrim population by reducing the bycatch of juveniles.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Dab